JavierMonton/personal-website/website/blog/2025-02-22-kafka-connect-probotuf/index.md

 ## How Converters work

-Inside Kafka Connect, the data is represented using the classes in `org.apache.kafka.connect.data`, which can be `Struct`,
+Inside Kafka Connect, the data is represented using the classes in `org.apache.kafka.connect.data`, which can be [Struct](https://github.com/a0x8o/kafka/blob/master/connect/api/src/main/java/org/apache/kafka/connect/data/Struct.java) class or other basic types.
+The converters expect to work with these classes and they will transform them into the desired format, like Protobuf, or the other way around.

+If you define the [Schema](https://github.com/a0x8o/kafka/blob/master/connect/api/src/main/java/org/apache/kafka/connect/data/Schema.java) as a simple `String`, the Converter will understand that you only have a single field as String.
+If you work with JSON, the data should be translated first to a `Struct`.

 ## Sink & Protobuf Converter